lmcc-dev/mult-fetch-mcp-server/README.md

 #### Mode Control Parameters
 - `useBrowser`: Whether to use browser mode (optional, default is false)
 - `useNodeFetch`: Whether to force using Node.js mode (optional, default is false, mutually exclusive with `useBrowser`)
-- `autoDetectMode`: Whether to automatically detect and switch to browser mode (optional, default is true)
+- `autoDetectMode`: Whether to automatically detect and switch to browser mode if standard mode fails with 403/Forbidden errors (optional, default is true).
+Set to false to strictly use the specified mode without automatic switching.

 #### Browser Mode Specific Parameters
 - `waitForSelector`: Selector to wait for in browser mode (optional, default is 'body')